 All VLS users enrolled in the Training & Curriculum Specialist or Management tracks are automatically enrolled in all courses for that track.
 These users self-certify their own progress through the track.
 Each time a course or lesson is completed the system will save that completion on the user’s Progress Dashboard.
-Direct Care staff members require a Training & Curriculum Specialist or Program Manager to certify approval of each lesson and course completed.
+Direct Care staff members require a Training & Curriculum Specialist or Program Manager to certify approval of each lesson and course completed within the Foundational Tracks.

 Direct Care staff members must be manually enrolled in a track and in courses by a Training & Curriculum Specialist or Program Manager (see Approving & Certifying User Progress).
 Once enrolled in a course, Direct Care staff members must complete all lessons within that course in order to receive a course certificate.
-To complete a lesson, Direct Care staff members must read and watch all available content in a lesson; complete and review all exercises marked ‘required’ with their coach, trainer, or administrator; and finally, correctly answer all Demonstrate quiz questions.
+To complete a lesson in a Foundational track, Direct Care staff members must read and watch all available content in a lesson; complete and review all exercises marked ‘required’ with their coach, trainer, or administrator; and finally, correctly answer all Demonstrate quiz questions.